JoinUs4Health/Organisation/technical/homepage/WordPress-Installation.md

 Link the Page with the privacy statement in `Show Avatars` in `Settings → Privacy`.

 ## WordPress-Plugins used
-This is a list of checked and approved plugins used within out website:
+This is a list of checked and approved plugins used within our website:

 - Elementor-Plugins
     - Elementor
     - Elementor Pro
-- Email Subscribers & Newsletters
 - One Click Accessibility
+- *Planned: Email Subscribers & Newsletters*

 ### WordPress-Plugin-Configuration
 #### Configuration Elementor and Elementor Pro